 “One time somebody crushed an egg on my head and punched [me] in the face — it was horrible.
 I used to be called giraffe [because of her 5’10” height], and it just makes you feel so, so alone and so scared.”

 Those days are now long behind her as the natural beauty has been in the public eye for more than 20 years as a TV host, model, author, and activist, always finding time in her heart for other bullied girls.

 #13 Muhammad Ali

 Muhammad Ali is simply the greatest boxer of all time.

-Every time Ali witnessed injustice, he would fight for the oppressed’s rights, demonstrating that sometimes, one significant and painful event can give purpose to live a moral and ethical life.
+Every time Ali witnessed an injustice, he would fight for the oppressed’s rights, demonstrating that sometimes, one significant and painful event can trigger one towards living a moral and ethical life.